I'm excited to be teaming up with my friend Jen Nelson of Grounded and Growing!

-I'm switching things up this week with a little video action! :) Showing you an easy way you can get started on a vegetable garden today... even if you don't know anything about gardening... even if you don't have a yard!
+We’re bringing you a little video action, showing you an easy way to get started on a vegetable garden today... even if you don't know anything about gardening... even if you don't have a yard!

 Our garden is nothing elaborate or fancy, and it typically becomes overrun with weeds.
 But the home-grown vegetables taste so good!

 I've planted lettuce before, but it didn't turn out so well.
 It tasted bitter.
-I learned that this is because I planted it when the weather was too warm, in a spot with too much sun.
+This is likely because I planted it when the weather was too warm, in a spot with too much sun.

-Oh, and this is how my lettuce is looking right now (one week later).
+Oh, and this is how the lettuce looked one week later.
 Aren't the little sprouts cute? :)